Skip to footer content

 Puppeteer Sharp Features

-• PDF generation: Convert HTML content and web pages to PDF format, it also supports various PDF options such as custom headers/footers, page size, margins, and more.
+• PDF generation: Convert HTML content and web pages to PDF format; includes support for various PDF options such as custom headers/footers, page size, margins, etc.

 • Browser automation: Control headless (or full) instances of Chrome or Chromium, navigate web pages, fill forms, click elements, and perform other user interactions programmatically.

-• Screenshot capture: Take full-page screenshots or screenshots of specific elements, with the option to capture the screenshot in different formats (e.g. JPG, PNG)
+• Screenshot capture: Take full-page or element-specific screenshots, with options to capture in different formats (e.g., JPG, PNG).

 Comparison of Key Features with Code Examples Between IronPDF and Puppeteer Sharp